manitou48/crystals/README.txt

 without 22pf load capacitors).
 Frequency is affected by load capacitance, temperature, voltage and aging.

+I connected a 32KHz crystal to teensy 3.0 (no capacitors required).
+It was accurate to within 4ppm using micros() on teensy and pulse-per-second interrupt from the RTC.
+The ARM processor on the teensy can be configured with different load capacitance and has calibration registers to adjust the frequency (see rtc_calibrate());

 As a second test, hooked up a GPS module's pps pulse to pin 3 on UNO and used micros() to measure frequency difference.
 Results matched test with NTP host (sketch gpspps.ino), and Sparkfun GPS